loighic/loighic.github.io/_pages/macro/pt3a/AD-AS_shifts.md

 ##### Increases and decrease to interest rates

 Of the factors that can change the investment portion of aggregate demand, the most important is changes to interest rates.
+Because interest rates can be changed---indirectly---by the Federal Reserve, this is a topic to which we will return when we examine [monetary policy](https://loighic.net/macro/fed_1/).

-(This is different than the interest rate effect.
+The changes to interest rates that we are discussing here are a little bit different than the interest rate effect.
 The interest rate effect describes interest rates changing in response to a change in the price level.
-Here interest rates are changing for some other reason; one that isn't represented on the AD-AS graph.)
+When that happens, we track the change to real GDP by moving up or down the aggregate demand curve.
+In what we are examining now, interest rates are changing for some other reason; one that isn't represented on the AD-AS graph.
+Once interest rates do change, however, it sets in motion the same changes to borrowing and spending---but the final result is that the aggregate demand curve shifts to the right or the left.

 Higher interest rates tend to discourage borrowing and thus reduce both household spending on "big ticket" items like houses and cars and investment spending by businesses.
-This will, therefore, lower aggregate demand.
+The decrease to this purchasing will lower aggregate demand and so shift the curve to the left.

-Conversely, lower interest rates will encourage borrowing by companies and by consumers who want to make those big ticket purchases.
-This will cause aggregate demand to increase.
+Conversely, lower interest rates will encourage borrowing by businesses that want to spend on investment and by consumers who want to make those big ticket purchases.
+This will cause aggregate demand to increase and so shift the curve to the right.

 ##### Increases and decreases to foreign demand

 There are multiple factors that can affect the foreign demand for goods that are produced in the U.S., but we will focus on changes to exchange rates.
 First, let's review how exchange rates work.

 When you exchange U.S. dollars for a foreign currency, you are, in effect, *buying the other currency*.
 The **U.S. dollar is stronger** when \$1 buys more of the foreign currency.
-The **U.S. dollar is weaker** when \$1 buys less of the foreign currency.
-For instance, if you look [here](https://g.co/kgs/8K3n9RR), you can see that \$1 always buys less than 1 British pound (£), but the fraction of £1 that you get for \$1 varies.
-Sometimes \$1 buys more than £0.80.
-That's when it is stronger.
-Sometimes \$1 buys less than £0.75.
-That's when it is weaker.
+The **U.S. dollar is weaker** when \$1 buys less of the foreign currency. *Stronger* and *weaker*, in this sense, is with respect to one other currency and the historical trends.

+ For instance, if you look [here](https://www.google.com/finance/quote/USD-EUR?window=5Y), you can see that, in October 2022, 1 U.S. dollar bought slightly more than 1 Euro.
+At the beginning of 2024, meanwhile, 1 U.S. dollar bought a little over 0.90 Euro.
+So, relative to January 2024, the U.S. dollar was stronger in October of 2022.
+Conversely, in 2024, the U.S. dollar has been weaker relative to October 2022.

 Now, how does this affect imports and exports?